piercus/Array.nocomplex/README.md

 Because of requirejs, the `mocha` command does not work.

+## To do ##
+- check future default implementations
+- base all naming on lodash

 ## Build your own ##

 This project uses [Node.js](http://nodejs.org/), [Grunt](http://gruntjs.com/) and [Require.js](http://requirejs.org/docs/optimization.html) for the build process.
 If for some reason you need to build a custom version install Node.js, `npm install` and run: